-“Kim’s Convenience” star Jean Yoon spoke out on the show’s racist storylines, lack of Asian female representation and her difficult experience on set in a series of tweets.
+“Kim’s Convenience” star Jean Yoon spoke out on the show’s racist storylines, lack of Asian female representation and her difficult experience on set

 - Doyle “dissected Liu’s criticisms,” according to Deadline.

 - He also claimed that it wasn’t a “fair fight” since Liu was “deploying his fans against creators and producers” of the show.
 Doyle characterized Liu’s Facebook post as “mean-spirited drive-by insults,” reported TV Line.

 - Doyle has deactivated his Twitter account since the posting.

 - Yoon started her response with “Dear sir” and called his comments against Liu “neither helpful nor merited” and wrote that while Ins Choi created the show, his co-creator Kevin White ran the show and “clearly set the parameters.”

 Experience on Set: Yoon spoke out about how the lack of Asian females and Korean writers in the writer’s room made her life “very difficult” and her experience on set “painful.”

 - She revealed that the storylines for season five were originally “overtly racist” and “extremely culturally inaccurate” under Choi’s “diminished presence.”
 According to Yoon, the show’s original core values were restored and the offensive jokes were removed once Choi regained leadership of the show.